 - All program participants must have an initial consultation with a case manager or other authorized representative who can determine eligibility and the appropriate type of assistance needed. - All program participants must have income at or below 30% of the Area Median Income (AMI).
-Income shall be determined on a prospective basis (not retrospective), and shall be certified using the Part 5 definition. - A Staff Certification form (to be provided by Lake County) must be completed with each eligibility evaluation.
+Income shall be determined on a prospective basis (not retrospective), and shall be certified using the Part 5 definition. - A Staff Certification form must be completed with each eligibility evaluation.